skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/Basic/README.md

-## Create a simple HTTP Virtual Server with Host parameter and two pools.
+## HTTP Virtual Server with two services (Path Based Routing).

 This section demonstrates the deployment of a Virtual Server with 2 services as the pools.
+This is a typical Path Based Forwarding example
 The virtual server should send traffic to the corresponding K8s service, according to the URI Path.
 In the following example traffic with URI Path `/lib` will be forwarded to service `app1-svc` while traffic with URI Path `/portal` will be forwarded to `app2-svc`.
 Traffic on all other URI Paths will be dropped.

 Eg: virtual-two-pools.yml